shliffen/PollAndVoteController/README.md

 7. In order not to remember passwords and logins once again, in the requests "CreateVote", "Create Poll" and "GetVoteComputeResult" in the authorization tab filled in fields are prepared for different roles.

 **Can I see how it works on the video?**
-Link to the video with the "presentation": https://www.youtube.com/watch?v=D4Ho_rc_Ndw
+Link to the video with the "presentation" (RU): https://www.youtube.com/watch?v=D4Ho_rc_Ndw

 **Version and additional Software**